Superrehtard/old_diaspora_wiki/Using-apache.md

         mkdir /usr/local/webapps/diaspora/tmp  # All rack apps should have a tmp dir. chown -R apache /usr/local/webapps/diaspora

-Setup the symlink used by RacklBaseURI which also is the url you access diaspora at:

-        cd  /usr/local/webapps/diaspora
-        ln -s public diaspora

 Install the bundle

         sudo bundle install --system